SolarLightTF2/solarlighthud-redux/README.md

 # OTHER MENUS:

+* Other menus completely overhauled.

+* New scrolling background patterns for the loadout screen, backpack, class selection and other places.

 * A new customization menu has been added.
-Add more details here please.

-* Edited Stats Screen, Mann Co.
-Catalog and Crafting

-* Added A-D scrolling to the backpack and Mann Co.
-Catalog.
-Your fingers rejoice!

-* New scrolling background patterns for the loadout screen, backpack, class selection and other places.
+Allows you to select one of three HUD layouts, and lets you tweak specific things.

 * Loadout screen now uses "allow_manip", like many other custom HUDs.
+The layout has also been changed with vertical preset panels, and the class preview is larger.

+* Moved Casual rank display to the Stats screen.
+Thanks to DarSitam for letting me "borrow"...

+* Added the new Mann Co.
+Catalog buttons from that one October 2025 GitHub patch.

+* Added custom war paint inspection menu.
+Some buttons were "borrowed" from Wiethoofd's greenscreen war paint menu and then edited to not be too derivative.

+* Advanced Options screen has also been updated to take on a similar appearance to the new Customization screen.

 * The hint buttons in the loadout screens now show relevant custom HUD tips instead of default TF2 tips.

-* Fixed overlapping issues with the new backpack page buttons added in Summer 2024.
+* Fixed issues regarding the backpack page buttons added in Summer 2024.

 * Raised quality of item icons by adding "inventory_image_type" "1" to several itemmodelpanels (this does not affect every single menu yet).

 * New popup for pending alerts when in the loadout/backpack/etc.

+* Panel that appears when queuing has been updated.

 * Added button sounds to... buttons.

-* (In-progress) Please fix the backpack screen clipping with the 20 new backpack pages they added last summer.
+* New pop-up warnings (abandon/disconnect, delete item, etc.)

+* New borders when mousing over items in the loadout/backpack

 # IN-GAME MENUS

-* Revamped Team Select and Class Select menus.
+* Reduxed the Team Select and Class Select menus.
 There's a fun surprise.
 (Also, they now include Highlander and MvM support.)

-* Added custom war paint inspection menu.
-Some buttons were "borrowed" from Wiethoofd's greenscreen war paint menu and then edited to not be too derivative.

 * (In progress) Added controller-mode versions of the Team Select, Class Select and Spectator UIs (check MvM upgrade icons there too)

-* (In-progress) Tournament Mode Team Entry menu (f4)

-* (In progress) Added new class selection buttons to replace the old ones.
-Only done partially
+* Added new class selection buttons to replace the old ones.

 # IN-GAME HUD:

+* Health, ammo and other central HUD elements have been lowered/adjusted by a tiny bit to make more room for the TargetID and to account for font changes.

+* Re-added the health cross to the HP, smaller, to the left.

+* Reduxed Engineer building HUD.

+* Reduxed the disguise menu, largely contributed by Techno.

 * Temporarily removed team goal UI from hudlayout.res until I finish a smaller version.

-//TODO: * New team goal description UI (way smaller).
-Known issue: Overlapping text when two hints are displayed at once (swapping teams on ctf_haarp).

-* Health, ammo and other central HUD elements have been lowered/adjusted by a tiny bit to make more room for the TargetID and to account for font changes.

 * Moved text and voice chat

-* Re-added the health cross to the HP, smaller, to the left.

 * Moved the health pickup notification text.